-As a documentary filmmaker and video journalist, I've learned that everyone truly does have a story -- and an interesting one at that -- if told in the right way.
+As a documentary filmmaker and video journalist, I've learned that everyone truly does have a story -- and an interesting one at that -- if it’s told in the right way.
 I can help you tell a story.
-I would like the opportunity to make a video and photo package to fit your subject and your budget.
+I would like the opportunity to make a biographical video to fit your subject and your budget.

 Do you have a family member you would like to see featured in a documentary film?
 Perhaps you'd like to have a tribute film to be shown at an anniversary, retirement, or recognition event.

 Is there a special place, such as a family home, farm, cabin or business, that has a story to tell?
 Using photos, home movies, and video interviews, I'll make a film that will preserve the history of this place.

 Send me an email at firstname.lastname@example.org and let's talk about your idea for a film.

 My prices for these projects are based on a estimate of the number of hours it takes to:

 shoot the video with the subject (usually 2-3 sessions of about 1.5 - 2 hours each)

 edit the video, making use of any family photos or home video you can provide